Florida State Road 408

-State Road 408 (SR 408), officially named the Spessard L. Holland East–West Expressway, is a tolled expressway running east–west through Orlando, Florida, United States.
+State Road 408 (SR 408), officially named the Spessard L. Holland East–West Expressway, is a controlled-access toll road running east–west through Orlando, Florida, United States.
 It is owned and operated by the Central Florida Expressway Authority (CFX), except for the westernmost mile (1.5 km), which is owned by Florida's Turnpike Enterprise as a connection to Florida's Turnpike.
-The road runs from the Turnpike in Gotha, east through downtown Orlando, where it intersects with I-4, ending near SR 50 south of the University of Central Florida.
+The road runs from Florida's Turnpike in Gotha, east through downtown Orlando, where it intersects with I-4, ending near SR 50 south of the University of Central Florida.
 The road is named for Spessard L. Holland.

 A short connection to SR 417, originally part of SR 408, was a spur of SR 408, and is sometimes labeled State Road 4080.
 The spur has been removed and the interchange with SR 417 has been revamped.
 The right-of-way where SR 408 once ended at SR 50 west of SR 435 (Kirkman Road) was once called State Road 4081.
 This spur is now a drainage basin.

 Route description

 SR 408 begins at Florida's Turnpike, heading east towards West Colonial Drive (SR 50) near Ocoee.
-After the interchange with Good Homes Road (exit 3), the tollway passes through the Hiawassee barrier toll, the first of four mainline toll barriers.
-From there, SR 408 serpentines eastward through the neighborhoods of Orlo Vista and Pine Hills making major junctions with State Road 435 (Kirkman Road), passing through the Pine Hills barrier toll east of Pine Hills Road, State Road 423 (John Young Parkway), and U.S. Route 441 (Orange Blossom Trail), with the Citrus Bowl being accessible from the Orange Blossom Trail exit.
+After the interchange with Good Homes Road, the tollway passes through the Hiawassee barrier toll, the first of four mainline toll barriers.
+From there, SR 408 serpentines eastward through the neighborhoods of Orlo Vista and Pine Hills making major junctions with State Road 435 (Kirkman Road), passing through the Pine Hills barrier toll east of Pine Hills Road, State Road 423 (John Young Parkway), and U.S. Route 441 (Orange Blossom Trail), with Camping World Stadium (formerly the Citrus Bowl) being accessible from the Orange Blossom Trail exit.
 Motorists heading east enter the Orlando city limits at mile marker 8, where they are greeted with a view of the high-rise skyline of Central Orlando.
 The East–West Expressway passes through a major stack interchange with Interstate 4 in Downtown and proceeds eastward to the Conway Toll Plaza, followed by major junctions with State Road 436 (Semoran Boulevard), and State Road 417 (Central Florida Greeneway).
 The route continues through the Dean Road Toll Plaza and the exits to State Road 434 (Alafaya Trail) and State Road 50 (East Colonial Drive).
-The tollway's eastern terminus is Challenger Parkway, however Challenger Parkway continues until Alafaya Trail.
+The tollway's eastern terminus is Challenger Parkway near its intersection at Woodbury Road.
+Challenger Parkway continues on until Alafaya Trail as it cuts through the southern part of Central Florida Research Park.

 SR 408 runs almost entirely parallel to State Road 50 throughout its entire route.